 MKT 378.
 Business Analytics.
 3 Hours.

 Analysis of data considering its environment for decision making.
 Includes modern business analytic tools to enhance data skills on domains for extracting insights for business analysis.
-Course Information: Same as: MIS 376.
-Prerequisites: MIS 352.
-Access to the Internet is required.
+Course Information: Prerequisites: ECO 213 or MAT 121.

 MKT 430.
 Topics in Marketing.
 3 Hours.

 Each topic covers a different marketing concept and may include an intensive workshop.
 May be repeated for an indefinite number of hours, but particular topics must vary.
 Course Information: Prerequisite: BUS 312 or equivalent.

 Marketers, public policy makers, and individuals need to understand consumers' decisions related to the acquisition, consumption, and disposition of goods, services, activities, experiences, people, and ideas.
 Using knowledge from economics, psychology, social psychology, anthropology, and sociology, students will understand the main theories related to consumer behavior and apply them to marketing strategy and tactics.
 Students will also learn about the academic and professional steps required to have a successful career in diverse consumer behavior fields.
 Course Information: Same as BUS 411.
 Prerequisite: BUS 312 or equivalent.

 MKT 432.
 Research Methods and Analytics in Marketing.
 3 Hours.

 Develops qualitative and quantitative research skills from defining the problem, data collection and analysis to reporting results.
 Students will learn to use various analytical tools used in industry (e.g. SPSS and SPSS modeler) to help them prepare for careers such as Marketing and Business analyst.
 Course Information: Same as BUS 432.
 Prerequisite: ECO 213 or equivalent statistics course and BUS 312 or equivalent.